-When pet urine is the issue, seeking the source of pet urine odor must involved a comprehensive effort.
+When pet urine is the issue, seeking the source of pet urine odor must involve a comprehensive effort.
 For example, cats not only urinate to relieve themselves but spray to mark their territories.
 Thus, when seeking the source of pet urine, you really must examine or inspect any area of your home where a cat can venture.
 This presents a situation in which the use of both moisture and blacklight sensors can be invaluable.

-Detecting Odor from Death and Decay
+Detecting Odor From Death and Decay

 Due to the virtually overwhelming nature of odor associated with death, decay, and putrefaction, the source oftentimes is relatively easy to find.
 There are challenges when something like a mouse or rat dies in a more concealed location in a residence, like within a home’s walls.
 When the odor arises from something like a discovered unattended death of a person, the real challenge is not identifying the source of the odor but the task of remediating it.

-Detecting Odor from Mold
+Detecting Odor From Mold

 Mold does give off an odor.
-Following the scent is a step towards identifying the location of mold.
+Following the scent is a step towards identifying the location of the mold.
 With that said, mold is also an odor source that can be visually identified as well.
 (As discussed, some other sources of odor may not be subject to visual identification.)
 In addition, a supply of water is necessary for the growth of mold, which represents another indicator of its presence.

-Detecting Odor from Incomplete Combustion
+Detecting Odor From Incomplete Combustion

 In the final analysis, detecting the source of odor from incomplete combustion can prove to be the most difficult situation when contrasted with other types of odor generators.
 For example, a fire can cause odor molecules to be forced into cracks and crevices.
 Identifying the sources for incomplete combustion odors necessitates a truly comprehensive, exacting investigation.